-The purpose of the proposed change to the existing local plan to is to carry outpreparation and finalization of the new Local Development Plan (LDP) for West Lothian.
-The future LDP will review the existing policy framework in the West Lothian Local Plan as well as assess current land use.
+The purpose of the proposed change to council policy is the preparation of a new Local Development Plan (LDP) for West Lothian.
+The new LDP will review the existing policy framework and land use allocations in the West Lothian Local Plan (2009); it includes new policies and allocates land for a variety of uses.
 The key aim for this function is to meet the development needs of West Lothian alongside protection of the environment.
 The LDP will in time, steer a sustainable growth path for West Lothian in the context of challenging issues including the economic downturn and compliance with the Climate Change (Scotland) Act 2009.